Siapran/parens-8/README.md

 ]](42) -- 42
 ```

-parens-8 has the exact same multiple return values semantics as lua, though it lacks the syntax for variadics. leverage `id`, `select`, `pack` and `unpack` to your advantage.
+parens-8 has the same multiple return values behavior as lua, though it lacks the syntax for variadics. leverage `id`, `select`, `pack` and `unpack` to your advantage.

 parens-8 comes with four base builtins:
 * `(set a b)`, for assignment, aka `a = b`